 In a high-volume freight invoicing environment, where the same logistics provider sends bills weekly, the risk of a changed bank detail going unnoticed is real.
 Manual bank detail verification works when invoice volumes are low and the person processing knows the supplier well.
 At scale, it is a process that is easy to rush and easy to deceive.

 Most construction and wholesale finance teams have developed workarounds for freight invoice complexity.
-These are worth examining because they reveal where the real cost of manual freight processing sits.

 The “one account” rule.
 Some teams adopt an informal rule: all freight goes to a single account code regardless of the line-item breakdown.
 This reduces processing time but destroys job costing accuracy.
 Any project profitability analysis becomes unreliable because freight-in costs are not allocated to the jobs that incurred them.